5 questions to ask to better understand your rescue dog’s emotional needs

 Giving rescue dogs the chance to finally be heard

 In these first conversations, some dogs jump right into the intuitive conversation process without hesitation, as if it is the most natural thing in the world for them.
+They chat up a storm, sharing all about what their life was like before, what they are curious about now, and their hopes and wishes for the adventures that lie ahead.

 1. What kind of things help you feel safe?